 In 1909 TEC ordered three 8-bench trams, to be numbered 35-37, from J. G. Brill Co. in Philadelphia.
 They had the same dimensions and basic design as the Stephenson and Milnes Voss cars purchased earlier [Brill Magazine, Philadelphia, 2/1910, p.
 53]:

 TEC acquired four more cars from Brill, numbered 38-41, in 1914.
 Number 41, below, had not yet had its truck attached.
 Note Brill name and order number in the lower left corner [col. AM]:

-One or the Brill cars at an unidentified location [col. AM]:
+A Brill-type car at an unidentified location [col. AM]:

 The Ferrocarril Central also acquired additional electric cars during this period.
 Its local tram service helped develop the suburbs east of town and its right-of-way became a grassy strip in the center of Av.
 Libertador.
 The 1912 Revista Técnica [see BIBLIOGRAPHY] reported that FC built an electric tram in its shops and imported dos coches para pasajeros (two passenger coaches) from England.
 It is not clear whether the passenger coaches were intended for its steam railway service, which continued, or were electric trams.
 RT says that the company operated five carros eléctricos in 1912.